nevendyulgerov/initialzr/README.md

 </script>
 ```

 As seen above, the only way to add functionality to your app is through the node API.
 Node equals method.
-Nodes have node familys.
+Nodes have node families.
 Here's a diagram of how the nodes look inside an initialzr app:

 ```javascript
 <script>